The Power of GENETICS

 Human compatibility

-We sample from millions of small molecules that have co-evolved to be made, modified, and play important roles within the human body.
+We sample from quadrillions of small molecules that are made, modified, and play important roles within the human body.

 Co-validation